 What does the “No Internet Secured” error mean?
 Have you ever come across this error?
-Basically, this error means you are unable to use the Internet connection.
+This error means you are unable to use the Internet connection.
 Your device gets connected to Wi-Fi, but the Internet doesn’t work.
-When this error occurs, you will see a yellow triangle on the Wi-Fi or Ethernet icon at the screen’s bottom right side.
+You will see a yellow triangle on the Wi-Fi or Ethernet icon at the screen’s bottom right side when this error occurs.

-‘No internet secured’ error mostly occurs in Windows 10 version as compared to other versions.
+‘No internet secured’ error mostly occurs in Windows 10 compared to other versions.
 This error might occur even if you are connected to the Internet via a router.
-There are different reasons for occuring this error, like changes in IP configuration settings, or your system might need an update or install any new software.
+There are different reasons for this error, like changes in IP configuration settings or your system might need to update or install any new software.

 Even if you have updated the Windows, you might face this problem.
 However, you don’t need to worry as you can easily fix this by following methods.

-5 Best Methods to Fix “No Internet Secured” Error
+Best Ways to Fix “No Internet Secured” Error